Website Performance in 2021: What’s Black and White and Read All Over?

 In the past when we’ve discussed site functionality we’ve focused primarily on speed and a user’s digital experience when navigating through your interface.
 Now that we’re taking specific elements and accessibility into account, we also have to talk about general access issues as they relate to data and security.

 We’ve all seen the recent headlines about data regulations and hacks are likely to increase internationally.
 Companies are learning that data privacy is a serious issue, and are beginning to increase data protections.
-This is a big topic in site functionality and performance as your data compliance will likely have an impact on your client base in defining the company’s that are willing to do business with you.
+This is a big topic in website performance and functionality as your data compliance will likely have an impact on your client base in defining the company’s that are willing to do business with you.

 Usually when it comes to feature updates, Devops and your design team are likely muttering under their breath about deploying yet another set of changes to the UI.
 In this case, it’s your admin team muttering a four letter word, “GDPR”, Europe’s new data compliance regulations.